 Each student will make a seminar presentation.
-The written assignments will be a review essay (1500 words) and a research paper (3500 words).
+The written assignments will be a review essay (1500 words) and a research paper (5000 words for graduate students and 3500 words for 500-level students).

 Students must submit all assignments to qualify for a passing grade.
 All take-home written assignments must be typewritten and double-spaced.
 You should use a 12 point type-size and a readable font.
 Take-home essays must adhere to the format and documentation outlined in the MLA Handbook (8th Edition).